Mitobyte/VibeCodingThursday/reference/prompts-library.md

 # Sample Prompts for Vibe‑Coding

 Good prompting is critical when working with AI coding agents.
-Lossless notes that *specifications are often too large to use directly as prompts, while standalone prompts can lack context*【13041302901661†L80-L88】.
+Lossless notes that *specifications are often too large to use directly as prompts, while standalone prompts can lack context*.
 A good workflow is to write a concise specification of your project in a separate document, then use prompts to request specific tasks within that specification.

 Below are some sample prompts you can adapt to your own projects.
 Feel free to modify them to fit your use‑case.